Peace Bridge

 The Peace Bridge is an international bridge over the Niagara River between Canada and the United States, located just north of the river's source at the east end of Lake Erie about 20 km upriver of Niagara Falls.
 It connects Buffalo, New York, in the United States to Fort Erie, Ontario, in Canada.
-It is operated and maintained by the bi-national Buffalo and Fort Erie Public Bridge Authority.
+It is operated and maintained by the bi-national Buffalo and Fort Erie Public Bridge Authority, incorporated as both a Class D public benefit corporation in the State of New York and a Crown corporation federally in Canada, governed under the terms of an agreement between New York and the Canadian federal government.

 The Peace Bridge consists of five arched spans over the Niagara River and a Parker deck-type truss span over the Black Rock Canal on the American side of the river.
 The length is 5800 ft.
 Material used in the construction included 3500 ft of steelwork, 9,000 tons of structural steel and 800 tons of reinforcing steel in the concrete abutments.
 The Peace Bridge was named to commemorate 100 years of peace between the United States and Canada.
 It was constructed as a highway bridge to address pedestrian and motor vehicle traffic which could not be accommodated on the International Railway Bridge, built in 1873.